 The landscape of the American family has changed drastically over the past fifty years or so.
 At one point in our country’s history, most families generally consisted of a father who went to work and provided income, and a mother who didn’t work outside of the home, but instead, raised the children and took care … Continue reading When Domestic Violence Comes to Work

 In the first part of this series on domestic abuse, we talked about what it was, what all it entailed.
 In part two we talked about the people affected by domestic abuse.
 And in the third part we covered the different types of domestic abuse.
-Of course, there is much more information on all those … Continue reading DV – Part IV – It’s a Choice!
+(All the blogs are listed on the blog page under … Continue reading DV – Part IV – It’s a Choice!

 Ten days into a new year.
 I have read so many short writings and articles about resolutions, non-resolutions, words for the year, being a better person, taking care of yourself in the new year…and it was all good!
 I love having a fresh start, a new beginning, a clean slate.
 It makes me … Continue reading Live Undaunted in 2019!